Feelings of worthlessness may come at any point in your life, everybody feels

 strongly associated with a lifetime suicide attempt in adults who registered

-severe depression and had endured trauma(GoodTherapy.com ).
-The study found
+and had endured trauma(GoodTherapy.com ).
+The study found that, among the

 Before checking ways to overcome worthlessness, one must know how